 Digital Review Copy access for titles that aren’t available for immediate “Download” can be granted proactively by adding access for your contacts, or reactively by processing incoming DRC requests.

-To proactively grant access, you can either send a download link to your customers to give them access to individual titles, or you can ‘Auto-Approve’ customers, which allows them to download any of your titles that are available for download.
-(This process has previously been know as “Whitelisting.”)
+To proactively grant access, you can either send a download link to your customers to give them access to individual titles, or you can ‘Auto-Approve’ customers, allowing them to immediately download all of your DRCs (this process was previously known a “Whitelisting”).
 To grant access proactively, you should first set up your Contacts list within Edelweiss.
-‘Your titles’ may be any of your company’s titles or in some cases, your titles are just titles within a certain sales division, imprint, or imprints.

-You can either grant contacts access to review copies one at a time—or, for your most trusted contacts, give them the rights to download any available review copies now and in the future.
+You can either grant contacts access to individual review copies, or, for your most trusted contacts, “auto-approve” users to allow them to download any available review copies going forward.
 In Edelweiss, granting access to all of your current and future review copies at once is called ‘Auto-Approving’.
 For both options, your contacts do not need to be registered Edelweiss users to be granted access and see the list of titles available for download.
 They will, however, be required to be registered Edelweiss users before actually downloading a file.
-Registration for Edelweiss is, of course, free.
+Edelweiss registration is free & easy!

-Let’s start by taking a look at the Auto-Approving concept first, for the contacts that you want to be able to access all of your Digital Review Copies in Edelweiss.
+Let’s start by taking a look at the Auto-Approving process, for the contacts that you want to give immediate download access for all of your Digital Review Copies in Edelweiss.

-The lower section here shows five people in my contact list who have already been granted Auto-Approve access.
-Please note that this does not mean that these are the only people who have Auto-Approve access to your Review Copies.
-It means that these are the only people in your contact list who have Auto-Approve access.
+The Individual Detail section shows five people in my contact list who have already been granted Auto-Approved access.
+Please note that this list doesn’t show all users with Auto-Approved access to your Review Copies.
+It only shows users in your contact list with Auto-Approved access.

-To add Auto-Approve access for an individual, start typing the name of the individual, group or organization in the ‘Contact:’ textbox.
+To add Auto-Approved access for an individual, start typing the name of the individual, group, or organization in the ‘Contact:’ text box: